Adam-Blf/Projet-IA-Generative-Doctis-AI-mo/README.md

 ### Overview

 **DoctisAImo** is a state-of-the-art AI assistant designed for emergency medical triage.
-Version 16.2 leverages **Real-world Medical Data** (RAG via Kaggle) to interpret symptoms with statistical rigor.
+It leverages **Real-world Medical Data** (RAG via Kaggle) to interpret symptoms with statistical rigor.
 It provides safety assessments, second opinions, and emergency action plans.

 ### Features